Parrot-Developers/groundsdk-manifest/EULA.md

 (**“Company”**) , then (i)“You includes You and that Company, and (ii) You represent and warrant that You are an authorized representative of such Company with the authority to bind such Company to this EULA.

-If You do not agree to the terms and conditions of the EULA, or if You do not the legal capacity or if You are not an authorized representative of the Company to enter into the EULA, do not download, install, access, and/or otherwise Use, the SDK or do not otherwise click on any button or other mechanisms designed to acknowledge acceptance of terms.
+If You do not agree to the terms and conditions of the EULA, or if You do not have the legal capacity or if You are not an authorized representative of the Company to enter into the EULA, do not download, install, access, and/or otherwise Use, the SDK or do not otherwise click on any button or other mechanisms designed to acknowledge acceptance of terms.

 Depending on the circumstances, the EULA may be complemented by supplemental license terms and specific terms made available in connection with surfing PARROT website, ordering, installing, downloading, accessing or using any PARROT software.
 In case of conflict between the EULA and such additional terms, the latter shall prevail.
 You agree to comply with the EULA in its entirety.

 PARROT reserves the right to amend the EULA at any time.
 Your continued Use of the SDK after notification of such amendment will constitute acceptance of such amendments.